exteraGram

 R (Runnable Proxy)

-from android_utils import R, log, run_on_ui_thread
+from android_utils import R, log

 def my_task():

-# Create a Runnable instance
+# Create a Java Runnable instance backed by Python.

 runnable_instance = R(my_task)